Honey extractor

-A honey extractor is a mechanical device used in the extraction of honey from honeycombs.
+A honey extractor is a mechanical device used in extraction of honey from honeycombs.
 A honey extractor extracts the honey from the honey comb without destroying the comb.
 Extractors work by centrifugal force.
 A drum or container holds a frame basket which spins, flinging the honey out.
 With this method the wax comb stays intact within the frame and can be reused by the bees.

-Bees cover the filled in cells with wax cap that must be removed (cut by knife, etc.) before centrifugation.
+Bees cover the filled in cells with a wax cap that must be removed (cut by knife, etc.) before centrifugation.